lacava/few/README.md

 Few
 ===

 **Few** is a **Feature Engineering Wrapper** for sci-kitlearn.
-FEW looks for a set of feature transformations that work best with a specified machine learning algorithm in order to improve model estimation and prediction.
+Few looks for a set of feature transformations that work best with a specified machine learning algorithm in order to improve model estimation and prediction.
 In doing so, FEW is able to provide the user with a set of concise, engineered features that describe their data.

 Install
 ===